 - Dental dams

-If you would like any of the above, the easiest thing to do is to send an email to one of the Drs WHO stating what you need.
+If you would like any of the above, the easiest thing to do is to send an email or facebook message to one of the Drs WHO stating what you need.
 Something like the following is perfectly fine!

 We'll place them in your pigeon hole and forget it ever happened.
 Alternatively, you can ask any member of Welfare Subcommittee in person.
 If you'd prefer to request condoms anonymously, leave a note in one of our pigeon holes and we'll leave some condoms in there for you (with your note so you know they belong to you).